JosephMusaAdaeghahi/Bootstrap-5-/README.md

 # Bootstrap-5-
-A basic bootrap 5 template
+A basic bootstrap 5 template